jukent/advent-of-code-2023/README.md

 1: Got tripped up on edge cases not shown in the sample data. <br>
 2: Would ideally refactor code to parse data in one fx and perform analysis in another, but got solution and moving on because weekend <br>
-3: Dictionary for numbers was messed up by numbers duplicating
+3: Dictionary for numbers was messed up by numbers duplicating  <br>
+4: Are even days easy and odd days hard? <br>